michalschott/tf-aws-ebs-environment-nodejs/README.md

 tf-aws-ebs-environment
 ----------------

-This simple module is designed to:
-* create Elastic Beanstalk environment inside provided application (inside VPC)
+This module is designed to create Elastic Beanstalk environment inside provided application (inside VPC).

-**This module is designed to work with Elastic Beanstalk Docker platforms.**
+Originally I'm using it with Nodejs solution stack.

 ## Inputs